 - Their actions directly caused the crash and your injuries

 You will also need receipts, bills, and other proof of the costs and losses you incurred.

 A Car Accident Lawyer may be Able to Help with No Upfront Expenses

-If you suffered shoulder injuries and underwent surgery following a car accident, you may want to consider working with an attorney from our team.
-You should not have to worry about your legal case.
+If you suffered shoulder injuries and underwent surgery following a car accident, consider working with an attorney from our team.
+It would be best if you did not have to worry about your legal case.
 Our lawyers will allow you to worry only about your physical injuries while taking care of the rest.

 - Witness availability and memory

 - Dashcam video of the accident